A-Hoblit/imagegallery/README.md

 - [x] Error handling with sentry
 - [x] Routing image page
 - [x] Analytics with posthog
-- [ ] Image delete button server actions
+- [x] Image delete button server actions

-- [ ] Ratelimiting with upstash
+# Technologies Used:

+1. Vercel for hosting, deployment and it's postgres database integration

+2. Clerk for authentication and user management

+3. UploadThing for image storage and hosting

+4. Sentry for error tracking and management

+5. Posthog for analytics tracking and management

-QOL NOTES:
+# QOL Notes

 1. OPTIONAL In next.config.js ignore ts and eslint errors and do it with github actions